 By delivering real-time and offline data to field technicians via native mobile, you enable them to access essential customer and case information from anywhere in the world.
 You can also use mobility to provide technicians with remote step-by-step guidance for better first-time fix rates or to establish a direct line of communication between the technician and the customer to help them work through issues remotely, thereby increasing customer engagement.
 Equipping technicians with the right information via mobile application can also drive revenue through field-based sales.

 Think Ahead with Predictive Maintenance

 The days where field service technicians could sit around and wait for calls for repairs to come in are long over; even preventative maintenance has become passé.

 Field service companies are now looking to predictive maintenance as the way of the future.
 Rather than peer into a crystal ball to see what malfunctions are on the horizon, technicians can use IoT-enabled tools to proactively monitor equipment health, set up alerts which are sent to an operator console in the event of a behavioral change, and execute predetermined actions to mitigate potential damage.
 Some tools even use cloud integration to simulate normal device behavior so that technicians can test out potential fixes in a secure environment before actually implementing them.

-Adequate training is also directly linked to employee engagement: 40 percent of employees who do not receive adequate training .
-Consider your company’s training and development content: Is it in-depth and informative?
+Adequate training is also directly linked to employee engagement: 40 percent of employees who do not receive adequate training.
+Consider your company’s training and development content: Does it focus on preventative maintenance?
+Is it in-depth and informative?
 Does it present information that’s easy for the trainee to understand and retain?
 Is it interesting and engaging?
 Does it incorporate interactive or hands-on training techniques?

 If your answer to any of those questions was “no,” there are some easy adjustments you can implement to make your employee training more comprehensive: